Władysław Sikorski's death controversy: Official investigations

 According to a popular belief in Poland, British documents concerning the accident will not be declassified until 2050.
 However, in 1998, the Public Record Office officially informed the Polish government that they had no knowledge of any classified British documents older than 30 years concerning Sikorski's death.
-According to information from Foreign Office in 2005, all documents concerning Sikorski's death are available in The National Archives.
+According to information from the Foreign Office in 2005, all documents concerning Sikorski's death are available in The National Archives.
 Additionally, in 2004, Special Intelligence Service archive was made available for research for Polish historians, which brought no new facts.
 Polish historian Jacek Tebinka claimed in 2023 that the amount of available documents from this case is very large and the British no longer classify documents related to the matter.

 As Roman Wapiński noted in his biographical entry on Sikorski in the Polish Biographical Dictionary in 1997, as no conclusive evidence of any wrongdoing has been found, Sikorski's death remains officially classified as an accident.
 The unresolved questions surrounding his death have led to a number of articles being published in the historical and mainstream press, both in Poland and abroad, questioning these findings.
 However, Polish historian Andrzej Garlicki, building on a similar argument by historian Marian Kukiel, stated in 2009 that without any evidence all conspiracy theories about Sikorski's death are irresponsible fiction.